-A company is trading fraudulently if it carries on its operations with the purpose of deceiving and defrauding creditors and customers; it is a criminal offence for any business and/or director to trade in this way.
+A company is trading fraudulently if it carries on its operations with the purpose of deceiving and defrauding creditors and customers; it is a criminal offense for any business and/or director to trade in this way.

 What is wrongful trading?

 A company is wrongfully trading when directors continue as normal regardless of being aware (or when they should have been aware) that the company was going out of business.
-Wrongful trading is a civil offence and any director found guilty of this is at risk of being held personally liable for any debts of the company.
+Wrongful trading is a civil offense and any director found guilty of this is at risk of being held personally liable for any debts of the company.

 What are the likely consequences?